raihan-fauzan/raihan-fauzan.github.io/README.md

 *March 2024 - Present*

-- Trained over 80 people (salesman, sales admins, sales supervisors, and operational managers) from 7 distributors of Frisian Flag Indonesia across Sumatra and West Java on the use of the new Distribution Management System (DMS 2.0)
+- Trained over 80 people (salesman, sales admins, sales supervisors, and operational managers) from 7 distributors of Frisian Flag Indonesia across Sumatra and West Java on the use of the new Distribution Management System (DMS 2.0), enhancing sales performance.
-- Analyzed, solved, and reported, both technical and business issues during the implementation of DMS 2.0, ensuring smooth deployment and operation.
+- Analyzed, solved, and reported, over 100 technical and business issues during the implementation of DMS 2.0, ensuring smooth deployment and operation.
-- Assisted the Associate Business Manager (ABM) and Associate Account Manager (AAM) with sales data analytics, and building dashboards to monitor sales performance and productivity.
+- Assisted the Associate Business Manager (ABM) and Associate Account Manager (AAM) building sales data dashboards to monitor sales performance and productivity, enhancing speed and providing automation.

 ### Academic Associate - Content Creation